graalvm/graalvm-demos/native-jfr-demo/README.md

 # Native Executables with JFR Example

-This example demonstrates how JDK Flight Recorder (JFR) as a tool for collecting diagnostic and profiling data running Java application, built into a JVM.
+This example demonstrates how to use the JDK Flight Recorder (JFR) as a tool to collect diagnostic and profiling data in a running Java application, built into a JVM.
-GraalVM Native Image supports JFR events and users can use [`jdk.jfr.Event`](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.jfr/jdk/jfr/Event.html) API with a similar experience to using JFR in the Java HotSpot VM.
+GraalVM Native Image supports JFR events and users can use the [`jdk.jfr.Event`](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.jfr/jdk/jfr/Event.html) API with a similar experience to using JFR in the Java HotSpot VM.

-To record JFR events when running a native executable, JFR support and JFR recording must be enabled, and this guide covers how to do that.
+To record JFR events when running a native executable, enable JFR support and JFR recording as described in this guide.

-> Note: JFR events recording is not supported on GraalVM JDK for Windows.
+> Note: JFR event recording is not supported on GraalVM JDK for Windows.
 JFR is only supported with native executables built on GraalVM JDK 11.

 ## Preparation

-1. [Download GraalVM](https://www.graalvm.org/downloads/), unzip the archive, set the GraalVM home directory as the `$JAVA_HOME` environment variable and add `$JAVA_HOME/bin` to the `PATH` environment variable.
+1. [Download GraalVM](https://www.graalvm.org/downloads/), unzip the archive, set the `$JAVA_HOME` environment variable as your GraalVM home directory  and add `$JAVA_HOME/bin` to your `PATH` environment variable.

     On Linux:
     ```bash